-Smaller authority name: CHIDEOCK PARISH COUNCIL
+Smaller authority name: Chideock Parish Council

-NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF UNAUDITED ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN
+NOTICE OF PUBLIC RIGHTS AND PUBLICATION OF ANNUAL GOVERNANCE & ACCOUNTABILITY RETURN (EXEMPT AUTHORITY)

-ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2018
+ACCOUNTS FOR THE YEAR ENDED 31 MARCH 2020

-Local Audit and Accountability Act 2014 Sections 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234)
+Local Audit and Accountability Act 2014 Sections 25, 26 and 27 The Accounts and Audit Regulations 2015 (SI 2015/234) Junts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404)

-NOTICE

-- 1. Date of announcement 31 May 2018 - 2.
-Each year the smaller authority's Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities' Audit Appointments Ltd. The unaudited AGAR has been published with this notice.
-As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.

-Any person interested has the right to inspect and make copies of the accounting records for the financial year to which the audit relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
-For the year ended 31 March 2018, these documents will be available on reasonable notice by application to:

-(b) Sal Robinson, Clerk & Responsible Financial Officer 60 North Allington, Bridport, DT6 5DY chideock@dorset-aptc.gov.uk 01 308 426327 commencing on (c) Monday 4 June 2018 and ending on (d) Friday 13 July 2018

-- 3. Local government electors and their representatives also have: - The opportunity to question the appointed auditor about the accounting records; and - The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
+The Accounts and Audit (Coronavirus) (Amendment) Regulations 2020 (SI 2020/404) NOTICE NOTES Date of announcement 1st September 2020(a) Each year the smaller authority prepares an Annual Governance and Accountability Return (AGAR).
+The AGAR has been published with this notice.
+It will not be reviewed by the appointed auditor, since the smaller authority has certified itself as exempt from the appointed auditor's review.
+Any person interested has the right to inspect and make copies of the AGAR, the accounting records for the financial year to which it relates and all books, deeds, contracts, bills, vouchers, receipts and other documents relating to those records must be made available for inspection by any person interested.
+For the year ended 31 March 2020, these documents will be available on reasonable notice by application to: (a) Insert date of placing of the notice which must be not less than 1 day before the date in (c) below (b) Sal Robinson 60 North Allington, Bridport, DT6 5DY All information is available on website www.chideockpc.org.uk, under the Finance / Internal Audit Documents 2019-20 Part 1 and 2 tabs (b) Insert name, position and address/telephone number/ email address, as appropriate, of the Clerk or other person to which any person may apply to inspect the accounts commencing on (c) Tuesday 1st September 2020 (c) Insert date, which must be at least 1 day after the date of announcement in (a) and ending on (d) Monday 12th October 2020 above and at least 30 working days before the date appointed in (d) below 3.
+Local government electors and their representatives also have: (d) The inspection period between (c) • The opportunity to question the appointed auditor about the accounting records; and and (d) must be 30 working days inclusive and must start on or before 1 September 2020. • The right to make an objection which concerns a matter in respect of which the appointed auditor could either make a public interest report or apply to the court for a declaration that an item of account is unlawful.
 Written notice of an objection must first be given to the auditor and a copy sent to the smaller authority.
 The appointed auditor can be contacted at the address in paragraph 4 below for this purpose between the above dates only.

-4. The smaller authority's AGAR is subject to review by the appointed auditor under the provisions of the Local Audit and Accountability Act 2014, the Accounts and Audit Regulations 2015 and the NAO's Code of Audit Practice 2015.
-The appointed auditor is:

-PKF Littlejohn LLP (Ref: SBA Team)
+4. The smaller authority's AGAR is only subject to review by the appointed auditor if questions or objections raised under the Local Audit and Accountability Act 2014 lead to the involvement of the auditor.
+The appointed auditor is: PKF Littlejohn LLP (Ref: SBA Team) 15 Westferry Circus Canary Wharf London E14 4HD ( sba@pkf-littlejohn.com ) 5.
+This announcement is made by (e) Sal Robinson, Clerk and Responsible Financial Officer (e) Insert name and position of person placing the notice - this person must be the responsible financial officer for the smaller authority

-1 Westferry Circus

-Canary Wharf

-London E14 4HD

-(sba@pkf-littlejohn.com)

-5. This announcement is made by (e) Sal Robinson, Clerk and Responsible Financial Officer